lalawue/mooncake/docs/language.md

 }
 ```

-another is more like in Swift, just a sugar, using keyword 'in' inside curly braces
+another is more like in Swift, just a sugar, using keyword `in` inside curly braces

 ```lua
 --[[